 Our staff is a team of highly committed individuals.
-We dedicate ourselves fully to delivering a quality program experience and are committed to our mission & goals.
-We pride ourselves in creating a caring, inclusive and welcoming environment that uses fun, interactive, and challenging activities to build relationships and grow personal confidence.
+We dedicate ourselves fully to delivering a quality program experience and are committed to our mission and goals.
+We pride ourselves in creating a caring, inclusive and welcoming environment that uses fun, interactive and challenging activities to build relationships and grow personal confidence.

 Working at Camp

 Why work at an overnight camp?
 Your impact on campers will be rewarding, and Camp Sea Gull and Camp Seafarer have one of the best work environments around.
 We place a premium on honesty, integrity and high moral character.
-Staff make friendships that last for summers and evolve into networking opportunities.
-(Check out our Alumni) We hire the brightest, best and more fun individuals who place teaching and caring for kids at the top of their list.
+Staff make friendships that last for summers and evolve into networking opportunities (check out our alumni).
+We hire the brightest, best and most fun individuals who place teaching and caring for kids at the top of their list.

 Applying to work at Camp is a competitive process and we typically have more applicants than spaces.

-Applicants must be a minimum of 16 years of age at the time of application, CILT (Camper in Leadership Training) experience preferred, and one to two years of experience working with children.
+Applicants must be a minimum of 16 years of age at the time of application.
+CILT (Camper in Leadership Training) experience and/or one to two years of experience working with children is preferred.
 Priority will be given to applicants who can attend Staff Training Week (late May) and are available to work the entire summer.
 Staff Training Week is required for all new staff members who have never been to Camp.

 All counselors are also assigned to an activity that they will work on for the entire summer.
 Counselors report to their activities every day for the program periods, which are 9:30 a.m. to 12:30 p.m. and 2:30 to 5:30 p.m.
 They work for the entire activity period, weather permitting.